nununo/pyVela2017/README-running.md

 * An "audio sensor".
 * A USB HID analog-like device.
 * A web based interface.
-* A raw TCP network interface.
+* A text line based TCP network interface.

 Of these, the last two are mostly used for testing and diagnostics, while the first two support the full natural experience: both the "wind sensor" and the "audio sensor" produce a continuous stream of numeric readings where larger numbers correspond to more wind or sound, respectively.
 The USB HID input sits somewhere in between, being mostly useful for testing, but delivering an analog-like experience, also producing a continuous stream of readings.